ziptyr/WebFrameworks/README.md

 ## Exercise 4 API

-> Replace <> parts with a corresponding value gotten with API calls
+> Replace <> parts with a corresponding value.
+Get Id values with API calls.

 ### Items
 #### All